 Rio’s Carnival, is held each year, 40 days before Easter.
 Here and across Brazil, normal business is suspended for a week.
 It all began in Rio, in 1641, following the style of European balls and masquerade parties.
 Over time locals adapted and creolized the pageant with elements of native and African cultures, and it grew to become one of the biggest street parties in the world.
 Each year revelers attempt to outdo the lavish excesses of the year before; costumes and floats are a year in preparation.
 Neighborhood Blocos, much like the Krewes of New Orleans, include percussion or music groups, with amusing themes and elaborate parades - in a small area, or through the streets of Copacabana, Ipanema, Leblon, Lagoa, Jardim Botânico, downtown Rio, and elsewhere.
 Events might begin as early as January, and gay people are fully integrated into the affair from exotic drag to buff bodies.
 Besides all the outdoor celebrations, there's plenty going on at the clubs too.

-The Gay Pride Parade takes place each October or November, along Copacabana Beach, and parties continue all night long.
+The Gay Pride Parade takes place in November, along Copacabana Beach, and parties continue all night long.
 Over a million people of all kinds typically participate in the street party.

 Currency and Money